shakibamoshiri/illustrated_Perl_one-liners/README.md

-Hello everyone :blush:
+Hello :blush:

 This is my idea to put Perl one-liners in more attractive style.
+So that you can see the output of each one-liners and understand it convenience.
-I am not a hacker and of course not even a programmer and JUST I am a new typist in **C++** and **Perl**
+I am not a hacker and of course not even a programmer and *JUST* I am a new typist in **C++** and **Perl**

 Also I am beginner in `writing` English and may be you will find